MakieOrg/Makie.jl/docs/index.md

 ## Makie Ecosystem

-There are three backends, each of which has particular strengths.
+There are four backends, each of which has particular strengths.
 You can switch between backends at any time.

 @@box-container
   @@box